Wednesday, September 08, 2010 1:19 AM

 There are probably more but you get the gist of it.
 And selling is the same way.
 Each one of those 7 reasons for using a GPS applies to a sales cycle, so it makes sense that your sales force should have a sales GPS or a process.

-My guest on last week's episode of Meet the Sales Experts was Bob Lobos.
-One of the many things Bob discussed was the importance of having a process driven sales force.
-Yet, Objective Management Group's statistics on assessing more than 450,000 salespeople and 8,500 sales forces shows that fewer than 15% of them have and/or use a sales process!
+My guest on last week’s episode of Meet the Sales Experts discussed the importance of having a process driven sales force.
+Yet, Objective Management Group’s statistics on assessing more than 450,000 salespeople and 8,500 sales forces shows that fewer than 15% of them have and/or use a sales process!

 In an age where so many of us are talking about Sales 2.0, most businesses haven't even adopted the simple Sales 0.0 best practice of having a sales process.